mkwhitacre/devcon_2013_higher_order/games-processing-crunch/README.md

 to help users understand how to compose complex pipelines.
 The processing done in this project is not the most efficient, error proof, or what would be considered production quality code.
 The purpose of this code is to help individual easily understand the what the code is doing.

-This project exists are part of the [Getting Started Guide](https://wiki.ucern.com/display/pophealth/Getting+Started+with+Apache+Crunch).
-For more information on Crunch and how to get started check there.

 Building
 ========